menandmice/micetro_docs/guides/reference/ie_eol.rst

 * Apple Safari

-See :ref:`system-requirements` for a full list of supported systems and applications
+See :ref:`system-requirements` for a full list of supported systems and applications.